NclRSE-Training/git-ultra-novice/_episodes/09-conflict.md

 Let's replace both so that the file looks like this:

 ~~~
-$ cat guacamole.md
+$ cat peasoup.md
 ~~~
 {: .language-bash}

 ~~~
 # Ingredients
-- avocado
+- peas
-- lime
+- spring onions
-- salt
+- potato
 # Instructions
-- peel the avocados and put them into a bowl.
+- shell the peas and put them into a pan.
 ~~~
 {: .output}

 To finish merging,
-we add `guacamole.md` to the changes being made by the merge and then commit:
+we add `peasoup.md` to the changes being made by the merge and then commit:

 ~~~
-$ git add guacamole.md
+$ git add peasoup.md
 $ git status
 ~~~
 {: .language-bash}